Images/Labels/Tables¶

 method.

-label_0 = ngff_image.label.get_label("new_label", path="0")
+label_0 = ngff_image.labels.get_label("new_label", path="0")

-label_2 = ngff_image.label.get_label("new_label", path="2")
+label_2 = ngff_image.labels.get_label("new_label", path="2")

 label_before_consolidation = label_2.on_disk_array[...]